Lesser pipefish

 The lesser pipefish or Nilsson's pipefish (Syngnathus rostellatus) is a pipefish similar to the greater pipefish, but with no crest above the head.
 Usually it reaches up to 17 cm in length, maximally 18 cm, although in South Wales they are usually not more than 10 to 13 cm long.
-They have a light to dark green-brown colour with bar-like markings on the sides (compare the greater pipefish).
+They have a light to dark green-brown color with bar-like markings on the sides (similar to the greater pipefish).

 Description

 The head has a long, thin, round snout with a small up-turned mouth; the eyes are small and situated well back towards the gill covers.
 The body is long and thin, covered with bony plates; the dorsal fin situates halfway along the body, and pelvic fins are found below this.
 The caudal fin is shaped like a fan, and small pectoral fins are situated behind the gills.
 The lesser and greater pipefish species differ because one has a crest on the head while one doesn't.
 However, they are still quite similar: a fully grown lesser pipefish and a young greater pipefish share similar coloration and markings, they both have a caudal fin, and they swim in a similar style.
 One distinguishing feature of the lesser pipefish is a continuous black line from the gills down the belly to the tail, although this is not very apparent on very young specimens.